Safaree Samuels

-Safaree Lloyd Samuels (born July 4, 1981) is an American reality television actor and rapper.
-In the early 2000s, he was a hype man for the hip hop group Hoodstars, which included rapper Nicki Minaj.
+Safaree Lloyd Samuels (born July 4, 1981) is an American hype man and reality television actor.
+In the early 2000s, he was a hype man for the New York hip hop group Hoodstars, which included rapper Nicki Minaj.
 He later gained public attention for dating and being a hype man for Minaj until 2014.
 In 2016, he joined the cast of the VH1 reality show Love & Hip Hop: Hollywood, and then Love & Hip Hop: New York in 2017.
 He also joined Love & Hip Hop: Atlanta and Love & Hip Hop: Miami, making him the only Love & Hip Hop cast member to have appeared in all four shows.
-As a solo artist, he's released one studio album and five mixtapes.
+As a solo artist, he has released one studio album and five mixtapes.

 Early life

-Safaree Lloyd Samuels was born in the Brooklyn borough of New York City on July 4, 1981, to immigrant Jamaican parents.
-He was raised in Canarsie, New York.
+Safaree Lloyd Samuels was born in Brooklyn on July 4, 1981, to immigrant Jamaican parents.
+He was raised in Canarsie, Brooklyn.